MerryMack22/ubport_build_env_helper/README.md

 This was created because I was having trouble with dependencies setting up my build environment so I decided this was better/quicker than fighting in the dependency nonsense.

+This Docker setup creates a container with the appropriate build environment for building an Ubuntu Touch port.
+This also links to the location specified in your environment file so that the files created and needed by the build environment are local to your host machine, this allows for portability of the created files as well as easier editing and flashing than if they were trapped inside the container.

+# Usage
 When you clone this repo, be sure to change the <code>.env.example</code> file into a regular <code>.env</code>
 file.
 Also be sure to update the path in your <code>.env</code> to reflect the location you've cloned the repo to.